134-URL Dental WordPress Rebuild, Shipped to Spec in 14 Days — White-Label Delivery for a US Marketing Agency

 3. Crawl-based verification, not “looks fine to me”.
 Before DNS cutover, we ran Screaming Frog on the old production site and the staging rebuild side-by-side.
 Status codes, broken links, redirect chains, meta-tag differences — every delta reconciled against the agency’s spec.
 The 100-blog-post migration meant checking permalink continuity across the entire archive, not just the homepage and service pages.
 A second crawl after go-live confirmed every internal link resolved on the live domain.

-The trailing-slash rule across every internal link — «Всегда слэши на конце, если их нет, должен быть редирект» per the agency’s guidelines — was the constraint that ordered the 100-blog-post migration before any visual iteration could close.
-Redirect discipline on 86 deletions and 16 restructures had to clear before the build could be called clean.
+The trailing-slash rule across every internal link — every link ends in a slash, with a redirect added wherever one is missing, per the agency’s guidelines — was the constraint that ordered the 100-blog-post migration before any visual iteration could close.
+Every redirect on 86 deletions and 16 restructures had to resolve before the build could be called clean.

 Results

-The outcome, restated plainly: the agency’s spec was implemented as written, inside the quoted hours, on the scheduled cutover day.
+What it came to: we implemented the agency’s spec as written, inside the quoted hours, on the scheduled cutover day.

 Operational Integrity at handoff

 Pre-handoff QA caught two categories on the staging build: a trailing-slash rule violation across internal links on the services lander — flagged as a High Bug and fixed before agency review — and a privacy-policy page copied from another practice, carrying the wrong jurisdiction (California instead of South Carolina) and a third-party email, both corrected as part of content-language sanitization.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that nothing ships with an open issue.
+After handoff, the agency ran its own checks, feeding what surfaced into the shared backlog for our fix loop until sign-off.

 Process